-- 15. Under the principles of public international law, as codified in Articles 26 and 27 of the Vienna Convention on the Law of Treaties (VCLT), if the application of a domestic anti-abuse rule has the effect of allowing a State that is party to a tax treaty to tax an item of income that that State is not allowed to tax under the provisions of the treaty, the application of the domestic anti-abuse rule would conflict with the provisions of the treaty and these treaty provisions should prevail. - 16.
+- 10. See, for example, the alternative provision suggested in paragraph 42.45 of the Commentary on Article 5, which deals with the splitting-up of contracts in order to circumvent the alternative provision found in paragraph 42.23. - 11.
+Paragraph 23 of the Commentary on Article 4 of the 1963 Draft Convention. - 12.
+Under the principles of public international law, as codified in Articles 26 and 27 of the Vienna Convention on the Law of Treaties (VCLT), if the application of a domestic anti-abuse rule has the effect of allowing a State that is party to a tax treaty to tax an item of income that that State is not allowed to tax under the provisions of the treaty, the application of the domestic anti-abuse rule would conflict with the provisions of the treaty and these treaty provisions should prevail. - 13.
 The saving clause and its exceptions read as follows in the US Model: - 4.
 Except to the extent provided in paragraph 5, this Convention shall not affect the taxation by a Contracting State of its residents (as determined under Article 4 (Resident)) and its citizens.
 Notwithstanding the other provisions of this Convention, a former citizen or former long-term resident of a Contracting State may be taxed in accordance with the laws of that Contracting State. - 5.
-The provisions of paragraph 4 shall not affect: - a) the benefits conferred by a Contracting State under paragraph 2 of Article 9 (Associated Enterprises), paragraph 7 of Article 13 (Gains), subparagraph b) of paragraph 1, paragraphs 2, 3 and 6 of Article 17 (Pensions, Social Security, Annuities, Alimony, and Child Support), paragraph 3 of Article 18 (Pension Funds), and Articles 23 (Relief From Double Taxation), 24 (Non-Discrimination), and 25 (Mutual Agreement Procedure); and - b) the benefits conferred by a Contracting State under paragraph 1 of Article 18 (Pension Funds), Articles 19 (Government Service), 20 (Students and Trainees), and 27 (Members of Diplomatic Missions and Consular Posts), upon individuals who are neither citizens of, nor have been admitted for permanent residence in, that State. - 17.
-"2.
-The context for the purpose of the interpretation of a treaty shall comprise, in addition to the text, including its preamble and annexes: - (a) Any agreement relating to the treaty which was made between all the parties in connexion with the conclusion of the treaty; - (b) Any instrument which was made by one or more parties in connexion with the conclusion of the treaty and accepted by the other parties as an instrument related to the treaty." - 18.
+The provisions of paragraph 4 shall not affect: - a) the benefits conferred by a Contracting State under paragraph 2 of Article 9 (Associated Enterprises), paragraph 7 of Article 13 (Gains), subparagraph b) of paragraph 1, paragraphs 2, 3 and 6 of Article 17 (Pensions, Social Security, Annuities, Alimony, and Child Support), paragraph 3 of Article 18 (Pension Funds), and Articles 23 (Relief From Double Taxation), 24 (Non-Discrimination), and 25 (Mutual Agreement Procedure); and - b) the benefits conferred by a Contracting State under paragraph 1 of Article 18 (Pension Funds), Articles 19 (Government Service), 20 (Students and Trainees), and 27 (Members of Diplomatic Missions and Consular Posts), upon individuals who are neither citizens of, nor have been admitted for permanent residence in, that State. - 14.
+The addition of the provision referred to in section a) above will confirm that the provisions of a tax treaty do not restrict a State's right to apply departure or exit taxes as long as the liability to tax arises when the person is a resident of that State.

+- 15. "2.
+The context for the purpose of the interpretation of a treaty shall comprise, in addition to the text, including its preamble and annexes: - (a) Any agreement relating to the treaty which was made between all the parties in connexion with the conclusion of the treaty; - (b) Any instrument which was made by one or more parties in connexion with the conclusion of the treaty and accepted by the other parties as an instrument related to the treaty." - 16.
 The Commentary on the 1966 Draft of the Vienna Convention on the Law of Treaties notes that the International Court of Justice "has more than once had recourse to the statement of the object and purpose of the treaty in the preamble in order to interpret a particular provision" (Draft Articles on the Law of Treaties with commentaries, Report of the International Law Commission to the General Assembly, Yearbook of the International Law Commission, 1966, vol. II, p.
-221). - 19.
-See www.treasury.gov/resource-center/tax-policy/treaties/Documents/Treaty-Special-Tax-Regimes-5-20-2015.pdf and www.treasury.gov/resource-center/tax-policy/treaties/Documents/ Treaty-Subsequent-Changes-in-Law-5-20-2015.pdf.
+221).